jeeshofone/gifcombine/README.md

 - Supports different sized GIFs with automatic vertical centering
 - Preserves transparency in GIF files
 - Handles GIFs with different frame counts by looping shorter animations
+- Output GIFs are set to loop forever
 - Easy to use command line interface
 - Comprehensive test suite included